Frequently Asked Questions

 What should I do if the plant I'm looking for isn't available on Lots of Plants?

-Please call us or send us an email at the address below.
+Please call or email us or send us an email at the address below.
 We actually grow many plants that are not included on our website and can process those orders over the phone.

 What do I do if my plant arrives damaged or dead?

-If you plant arrives and the box is damaged, or if the plant is broken, damaged, or dead, immediately take photos of the boxes and the damaged plants and email them to us.
-Once we receive the photos, we will call you to confirm the situation.
+If you plant arrives and the box is damaged, or if the plant is severely broken, damaged, or dead, immediately take photos of the boxes and the damaged plants and email them to us.
+Once we receive the photos, we will assess the damage.
 After that, we will send new plants to you right away.
 Photos are required by our shipping carrier for verification of damage.

 Didn't see your question answered above?